Sfunzer/DAJ_MQTTHandler-QueueAdd/README.md

 The application you're looking at is the controller behind the light. this piece of software receives the messages, or as we like to call them 'Little Lights' from a front-end, which relays them on to the light-device.
 It has a few features:

-- Queing 'Little Lights' when multiple are send out at the same time.
+- Queueing 'Little Lights' when multiple are send out at the same time.
 - Pausing the relaying of 'Little Lights'.
 For instance when a receiving user wants to sleep undisturbed.

 **Initial Setup**

-The inital set-up consist of the following:
+The initial set-up consist of the following:

 *Software*
 The software is written in Python, and uses the following library's: